Monetary Policy Reports

 MPR

-After discussing the Autumn 2024 Monetary Policy Report, the Bank Board lowered the two-week repo rate by 0.25 pp. Consistent with the autumn forecast is a continued decline in short-term market interest rates initially, followed by broadly stable rates from mid-2025 onwards.
-Inflation will briefly rise slightly above the upper boundary of the tolerance band around the target at the turn of the year and will then start to decline gradually towards the 2% target.
-The Czech economy is returning to growth this year and will accelerate to 2.4% in the next two years.
+After discussing the Winter 2025 Monetary Policy Report, the Bank Board lowered the two-week repo rate by 0.25 pp. Consistent with the winter forecast is a continued decline in short-term market interest rates, followed by broadly stable rates from mid-2025 onwards.
+Inflation will be slightly above the 2% target in 2025 and very close to it over the monetary policy horizon, i.e. in the first half of 2026.
+The Czech economy returned to growth last year and will accelerate further this year to 2%.
 Details.

 In 1998, the Czech National Bank switched to direct inflation targeting.
 In the inflation targeting regime, the central bank’s communication with the public plays a significant role.
 One of the core elements of this communication is the publishing of quarterly Monetary Policy Reports, which, in 2021, replaced the previous Inflation Reports.